raycast/extensions/docs/api-reference/user-interface/colors.md

 ### Color

 The standard colors.
-Use these colors for consistency.
+Use this colors for consistency.

 The colors automatically adopt to light and dark theme.